LaMitaOne/Flowmotion/README.md

 but it’s already basically stable and looks really nice in my player!

 ### Latest changes:

+**v 0.984**
+- higher hotzoomed get painted above lower hotzoomed
+  (think that way almost perfect z-order... for now)
+- fixed that last flicker sometimes of just hotzoomed down, in line,
+  that moment before it gets static pic again.
+Now all...perfect smooth,
+  no flicker, looks really awesome for my first playing planless around on canvas
+  and having no idea of what im doing :D)

 **v 0.983**
 - Animations now Threaded, massive performance gain like 20 times faster and smoother